Skip to content

 • post-publish smoke validation via uvx --from tqlint tq

-• consumer provenance verification against the PyPI wheel
+• consumer provenance verification against the PyPI Linux wheel

-• GitHub release upload for wheel, sdist, and checksums
+• GitHub release upload for wheels, sdist, and checksums

 Dry-run validation happens in local release checks and in the tag-triggered CI build path before the publish workflow is allowed to promote artifacts.